scgamyh/jammter/README.md

 This project is a fork of ADI  [ADALM-PLUTO ](https://github.com/analogdevicesinc/plutosdr-fw)

 ![ANTSDR](./images/ANTSDR.png)
-* Build Instructions
+## Build Instructions

-The ANTSDR Firmware is build with the [Xilinx Vivado 2019.1](https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2019.1_0524_1430_Lin64.bin).
+The ANTSDR Firmware is built with the [Xilinx Vivado 2019.1](https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2019.1_0524_1430_Lin64.bin).
 You need to install the correct Vivado  Version in your linux PC,  and then, you can  follow the instructions below to Generate the firmware for [ANTSDR B220]("https://item.taobao.com/item.htm?spm=a230r.1.14.16.34e21142YIlxqx&id=647986963313&ns=1&abbucket=2#detail").
 ```bash
  sudo apt-get install git build-essential fakeroot libncurses5-dev libssl-dev ccache
  sudo apt-get install dfu-util u-boot-tools device-tree-compiler libssl1.0-dev mtools